ncarolan/evo/README.md

-# yello
+# E V O

-Yello is a playground for evolutionary agents in your browser.
+evo is a playground for evolutionary agents in your browser.